Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Ideal in warm weather

-Cortisone-free alternatives – gentle and lastingly effective
+Cortisone-free alternatives – gently and sustainably effective

-The 5-step care routine for atopic dermatitis
+The 5-step care routine for neurodermatitis

 - Aftercare: Reapply cream after every contact with water, especially after showering